ruedli/OctoPlugout/README.md

 - DONE ~~Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"~~
 - DONE ~~Show the "version" with a LED blinking pattern when stating up.~~
 - DONE - thank you Bob Green, for helping me here! ~~Who can make the programmable with platformio?~~
-- A plugin interface that allows Octoprint to set a state with an embedded GCODE, so that Octoprint will trigger a "shutdown".
+- DONE ~~A plugin interface that allows Octoprint to set a state with an embedded GCODE, so that Octoprint will trigger a "shutdown".

+Now that Octoplugout supports mqtt, you can install a pluginn in octoprint and send commands from the printer to the plug from gcode.

 ## Meta